giordanodibugno/edsbwt-similarity-thesis/README.md

 cd ..
 ```

-You can specify the path where gsufsort is installed in variable GSUFPATH of file EDS-BWTransform.sh.
+You can specify the path where BCR (or gsufsort) is installed in variable BCRPATH (or GSUFPATH) of file EDS-BWTransform.sh.
 You also need to install the [sdsl library](https://github.com/simongog/sdsl-lite) and specify the path of SDSL/include and SDSL/lib in the parameters SDSL_INC and SDSL_LIB of file makefile.